 National costumes are of great significance for every nation.
 The national costumes of the Philippines are commonly called ‘Filipiniana’.
 The national costumes of Filipino men and women are known as ‘Barong Tagalog’ and ‘Baro at Saya’ respectively.
 The national costume of Filipino men is comprised of ‘Barong’ which is a worn-over, a Chinese collarless shirt called camisa de Chino.
 Filipino men also wear a wide-brimmed hat named ‘Salakot’, which is usually made of reeds or rattan.
 Filipino women wore ‘Baro’ which is the top blouse and ‘Saya’ – the skirt.

-National Costume of the Philippines
+National Dress of the Philippines

 In the Philippines today the national costumes are not only worn during the Fiestas, National Day Celebrations and Presidential inauguration, Event and Wedding, but people are progressively wearing them as regular everyday fashion to promote their traditional values and inspirations.